omckenn37/EG4_Trebuchet/README.md

 * With that data, calculate the trajectory of the projectile (the raspberry pi)
 * On a website - show the distance the projectile flew, graph the flight of the projectile, show the equation of the flight of the projectile

+Our success (on code) for each vision is also as follows

+* We have a button and passkey to make sure the projectile would launch safely, this is on the Flask website when you run app.py
+* We have a launch angle and launch velocity
+* We do not have the calculations, but that is the next, rather easy, step.
+This is where being cut 4 weeks short hurt us.
+* We do have the website with the graphing code, equation images, and all other photos ready, they just don't have data to supply them.
+So they are just black boxes right now.
+But give them data, they work.

 ### FuncAngleOMeter